puggork/rkovalev_int_1607/README.md

 5. Run the main script, choosing one of the options:

-* -a / --approach - Choose the formality detection approach ("flesch" for Flesch Reading Ease score or "xlmr" for the XLM-Roberta-based classifier)
+* -a / --approach - Choose the formality detection approach ("flesch" for Flesch Reading Ease score or "xlmr" for the XLM-Roberta-based classifier);

-* -nr / --nrows - Number of rows to evaluate from the test set
+* -nr / --nrows - Number of rows to evaluate from the test set.

+For example:

+`python main.py -a xlmr -nr 25`

 6. To evaluate formality with a Llama model, run all the cells from the approaches/llama_formality.ipynb in Google Colab using the available GPU.
 Set the number of rows to an integer or None to evaluate the whole dataset.